Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 Some small business tax deductions carry over from year to year.
 For instance, if you had a capital loss in a previous year, you may be able to take it in the current year.
 Specifics often change from year to year, to make sure you’re up to date on the latest IRS regulations.

 The insurance premiums you pay for coverage on your business is all tax-deductible.
+To qualify, your insurance must provide coverage that is “ordinary and necessary.”
+This could include coverage for:

 29. Home Renovations and Insurance